yshivv/ContactsApp/README.md

 ## License

 This project is licensed under the MIT License.
-Feel free to modify and use the code for your own purposes.